PrakharChaturvedi/Obsidian/Coding Concepts/WadrobeAppDesign/AppFlow.md

 4-6 -> pants
 7-9 -> shoes

- ^TZbsKkzp

--  a7, It represents the type of cloth category with total max 10 types, hence range is 0-9! ^6x7zvnIk
+-  a7, It represents the type of cloth category with total max 10 types, hence range is 0-9!

 -  a8 & a9, values of index of cloth in the cloth category.
 2 variables (int)
-can store 100 pieces of respective cloth type [Range : 00-99]. ^4eqOC7Yh
+can store 100 pieces of respective cloth type [Range : 00-99]. ^wHEqQPAt

 # Embedded files
 284d0642d5429637eb5d75baa23b074deb0a7f0a: [[Pasted Image 20240630150322_476.png]]